Browsing the archives for the Minnesota tag.

 People around Major Nidal Malik Hasan, saw something and said something and were basically told…SHUT UP!
 Apparently diversity is more precious than human life.
 Taking extreme care not to offend, trumps taking steps to prevent a massacre.
 There appears to have been abundant evidence that Hasan was ticking time bomb and some spoke out about it, but our sensitivities to giving offence have turned reason inside out.

 We have a sub-group of a religion who actively advocate killing all non-members, that is, infidels, and we are scared to death of offending them.
 Our liberal friends go out of their way to demand we all accommodate them.
-We can criticize all religions but theirs; we can have dress codes, but must make allowances for their dress; if their religion allows a parent to kill a child for converting to Christianity, we must not interfere, but if a non-muslim parent neglects to buckle a child into a car seat for a quarter mile journey to the grocery store, bring them up on charges of child neglect.
+We can criticize all religions but theirs; we can have dress codes, but must make allowances for their dress; if their religion allows a parent to kill a child for converting to Christianity, we must not interfere, but if a non-Muslim parent neglects to buckle a child into a car seat for a quarter mile journey to the grocery store, bring them up on charges of child neglect.

 Jumping to Conclusions

-Our Commander-in-Chief cautions us not to rush to judgement by calling this an act of terrorism.
+Our Commander-in-Chief cautions us not to rush to judgment by calling this an act of terrorism.
 Wasn’t this the same Commander-in-Chief who spoke from the White House calling a certain police department in Cambridge, Massachusetts stupid without a clue about what happened.

 Political correctness, multiculturalism, an emasculated fourth estate, President Obama’s worldwide apology tour, strong arming a small Central American country, Honduras, because they followed their constitution and instead calling it a coup, all point to an embarrassing campaign by the left to drag down our country.